 - Width or Beam – A narrow canoe will track or travel straighter and travel faster than a wider one.
 Wide canoes offer better stability and seaworthiness.

-- Hull Shape – The cross sectional shape of a hull greatly effects performance and stability.
-Flat bottomed canoes are less stable in rough water than those with rounder hulls.
+- Hull Shape – The cross-sectional shape of a hull greatly affects performance and stability.
+Flat-bottomed canoes are less stable in rough water than those with rounder hulls.
 Hulls can be flared to improve seaworthiness by redirecting waves away from the canoe.
 A tumblehome hull shape can increase paddling effectiveness by sloping the hull towards the gunwales.
-Canoes can be designed using multiple cross sectional shape at different point along their length.
+Canoes can be designed using multiple cross-sectional shapes at a different points along their length.